 a.
 The 12,000 lb.
-WINCH CLUTCH HANDLE has two positions: (See Figure 3-3)
+WINCH CLUTCH HANDLE has two positions: (See Figure 3-6)

+DISENGAGE

-DISENGAGE When the handle is placed is this position, the winch is disengaged.
-This allows the spool to "free-wheel" and the winch is not affected by use of the Winch Hydraulic lever.
+When the handle is placed in this position, the winch is disengaged.
+This allows the spool to "freewheel" and the winch is not affected by use of the Winch Hydraulic lever.